fx02/KodiLauncher/README.md

 How to replace ehshell.exe?
 ===========================
-Yo have to change permissions:
+You have to change permissions:
 1. Open in Explorer "C:\Windows\ehome"
 2. In "ehome" directory, right click "ehshell.exe" and choose "Properties"
 3. Click on the "Security" tab and then "Advanced" button at the bottom.